lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     :class: info

     Atoms connected by a bond do not typically interact through Lennard-Jones interaction.
+Therefore, atoms that are
+    bounded must be excluded from the LJ potential calculation.
-This is ensured here by the *special_bonds* command.
-The three numbers of the *special_bonds* command are weighting factors for the Lennard-Jones interaction between atoms connected by bond (respectively directly bounded :math:`C-C`, separated by two bonds :math:`C-C-C`, and separated by three bonds :math:`C-C-C-C`).
+    Here, this is done by the
+    *special_bonds* command.
+The three numbers of the *special_bonds* command are weighting factors for the LJ interaction between atoms connected by bond (respectively directly bounded :math:`C-C`, separated by two bonds :math:`C-C-C`, and separated by three bonds :math:`C-C-C-C`).
 For instance, the first weighting factor, with a